-10. Additional claiming and payment rules for LTC Pharmacist Services
+10. Additional claiming and payment rules for LTC Services

-- 10.1 The Provider must provide the NHI Number and date of birth of each LTC Service User for which the Provider submits a claim. - 10.2 If the Provider provides any of the following Services to an LTC Service User, the Provider must claim, and will be paid, in respect of each Pharmaceutical Supplied to, or for, the LTC Service User as follows: - (a) for Class B Pharmaceutical Services, NPPA Services A, NPPA Services B, and Extemporaneously Compounded Preparations Services, in accordance with the relevant provisions in Schedule 1; - (b) for Aseptic Services, in accordance with Schedule 3A.2; - (c) for Pharmacist Clozapine Services, in accordance with Schedule 3A.4; and - (d) for Special Foods Services, in accordance with Schedule 3B.4. - 10.3 Subject to clause 10.2(a), if the Provider makes a claim under this Schedule in relation to the Supply of a Pharmaceutical to, or for, an LTC Service User, the Provider must not claim, and the DHB will not pay: - (a) for the Supply of the Pharmaceutical under Schedule 1; - (b) for providing Professional Advisory Services in relation to the Supply of the Pharmaceutical under Schedule 2; or - (c) for the Supply of a Co-Dispensed Pharmaceutical under Schedule 3A.1; or - (d) for the provision of any other Population Service under a Service Schedule in Schedule 3.
+10.1 The Provider must provide the NHI Number and date of birth of each LTC Service User for which the Provider submits a claim.

+- 10.2 If the Provider provides any of the following Services to a LTC Service User, the Provider must claim, and will be paid, in respect of each Pharmaceutical Dispensed to or for the LTC Service User as follows: - (a) for Class B Pharmaceutical Services, NPPA Services A, NPPA Services B, and Extemporaneously Compounded Preparations Services, in accordance with the relevant provisions in Schedule 1; - (b) for Aseptic Services, in accordance with Schedule 3A.2 (if applicable); - (c) for Clozapine Services, in accordance with Schedule 3A.4 (if applicable); and - (d) for Special Foods Services, in accordance with Schedule 3B.4 (if applicable). - 10.3 Subject to clause 10.2, if the Provider makes a claim under this Schedule in relation to the Dispensing of a Pharmaceutical to or for a LTC Service User, the Provider must not claim, and the DHB will not pay: - (a) for Dispensing Services or for providing Professional Advisory Services under clauses 3 to 6 of Schedule 1; - (b) for the Dispensing of a Co-dispensed Pharmaceutical under Schedule 3A.1; or - (c) for the provision of any other Population Service under a Service Schedule in Schedule 3.